The Hand That Feeds: Release

+MTV controversy

 The band was due to play the song at the 2005 MTV Movie Awards, but dropped out due to conflicts between Reznor and MTV concerning his plan to incorporate an image of then-incumbent U.S. President George W. Bush into the performance.
 An announcement made by Reznor through the band's website on May 26 stated, "Nine Inch Nails will not be performing at the MTV Movie Awards as previously announced.
 We were set to perform 'The Hand That Feeds' with an unmolested, straightforward image of George W. Bush as the backdrop.
 Apparently, the image of our president is as offensive to MTV as it is to me.
 See you on tour this fall when we return to play in America."

 The following day, MTV stated, "While we respect Nine Inch Nails' point of view, we were uncomfortable with their performance being built around a partisan political statement.
 When we discussed our discomfort with the band, their choice was to unfortunately pull out of the Movie Awards."
 The band was eventually replaced by Foo Fighters at the ceremony.
-During a performance of "The Hand That Feeds" in Jacksonville, Florida, on October 29, 2008, a photo of Bush was displayed behind the band; as the band played, the photo gradually morphed into John McCain, the Republican candidate for the 2008 U.S. presidential election.

-The song was nominated for Best Hard Rock Performance for the 48th Annual Grammy Awards in 2006.
-It is included in the videogames Rock Band, Midnight Club 3, Guitar Hero: Warriors of Rock, and Rock Band 4.
-The song also appears in the trailer for the film Red Riding Hood and in the TV spots for Underworld: Evolution and Running Scared.